 Automated Investor FAQ

 Yes, U.S. Bank’s Automated Investor offers Roth IRAs as one of its available investment accounts.
-Traditional and rollover IRAs are also available.
+Traditional and SEP IRAs are also available.

 This robo-advisor is an automated investment advisory account through U.S. Bancorp Investments.
 Clients can open and fund an investment portfolio, then the robo-advisor algorithms take over!
 They conduct portfolio management and oversee your investments automatically, which results in lower management fees than those charged at traditional investment

 Yes, they do.
 The Automated Investor features are integrated into the general U.S. Bank Mobile Banking app.